Shuffle Algebras and Non-Commutative Probability for Pairs of Faces: Introduction

 \subsection{Outline}

-\begin{enumerate}[$\sbt$] \item In \Cref{sec:bckgnd} we give a brief overview on noncommutative probability for pairs of faces.
-We recall the definitions of the three posets of partitions at stake: interval, noncrossing and monotone bipartitions.

-\item In \Cref{sec:categoryofwords} we introduce a certain category $\SWc$ which we use to index bipartitions and words on two-faced random variables in order to formalize their respective compositions.
+\begin{itemize}\itemsep=0pt \item In Section~\ref{sec:bckgnd} we give a brief overview of noncommutative probability for pairs of faces.
+We recall the definitions of the three posets of partitions at stake: interval, noncrossing and monotone bipartitions. \item In Section~\ref{sec:categoryofwords} we introduce a certain category $\SWc$ which we use to index bipartitions and words on two-faced random variables in order to formalize their respective compositions.
 To that end, the \emph{incidence category} $\Vect^\SWc$ of $\SWc$-indexed collections of vector spaces is equipped with a monoidal structure, the vertical composition $\overt$.
-Additionally, we show that $\SWc^\Vect$ can be equipped with a (\emph{horizontal}) semigroupal product $\ominus$ satisfying a certain exchange relation with the aforementioned monoidal structure.

-\item In \Cref{sec:words}, we arrive at the $\SWc$-indexed collection of incomplete words supporting the coDendriform Hopf monoidal structure we are interested in and we give our main result, \Cref{thm:coDendriform}. \item In \Cref{sec:momentscumulantsrelations} we compute the three half-dendriform exponentials, thereby recovering type I bimonotone, biBoolean and bifree moment-cumulant relations. \end{enumerate}
+Additionally, we show that $\Vect^\SWc$ can be equipped with a \emph{horizontal} semigroupal product $\ominus$ satisfying a certain exchange relation with the aforementioned monoidal structure, that we call \emph{vertical}, to make a clear distinction between the two. \item In Section~\ref{sec:words} we arrive at the $\SWc$-indexed collection of incomplete words supporting the algebraic structures we are interested in and we give our main result in Theorem~\ref{thm:unshuffle}. \item In Section~\ref{sec:momentscumulantsrelations} we compute the three exponentials (the full shuffle exponential and the two half-shuffle exponentials), thereby recovering type I bimonotone, biBoolean, and bifree moment-cumulant relations. \end{itemize}